ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 As with Closed Type Families, the reader needs to scan preceding instances in the chain to grasp the overlap logic.
 These are full class instances giving method overloadings, so can be verbose.

-Instance selection based on (possibly recursive) class membership ``if``s is not current Haskell behaviour.
+Instance selection based on (possibly recursive) class membership ``if`` is not current Haskell behaviour.

 Constrained Type Families/Closed Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~